The Magic of Marlene (1969 album): Release and promotion

 On September 27, 1969, Cash Box reported that the LP The Magic of Marlene would be released by Capitol Records as part of its Christmas season strategy, within a series of box sets and special editions prepared for the holiday period.
-According to the magazine, Capitol launched an extensive holiday advertising and promotional campaign in 1969 to support its deluxe LP gift sets, including the three-record collection The Magic of Marlene.
+According to the magazine, Capitol launched an extensive holiday advertising and promotional campaign in 1969 to support its deluxe LP gift sets series, including the three-record collection The Magic of Marlene.
 The label invested heavily in national and in-store marketing, with full-color ads appearing in Esquire and Holiday, commercials running on The Tonight Show Starring Johnny Carson, and around 300 television spots airing in major U.S. markets, which reached more than 60 million viewers.
 The campaign also extended to youth-oriented publications such as Scholastic Magazine and Co-Ed Magazine, while stores received custom display stands that held up to 250 sets.

 Critical reception

-RPM highlighted the triple album as an essential compilation, celebrating Marlene Dietrich's career by bringing together 40 of her "exceptional German-language hits".
-The review emphasized the presence of iconic classics such as "Lili Marlene" and "Unter'n Linden, Unter'n Linden", alongside tracks like "Peter" and "Marie, Marie," and even a version of "Blowin' In The Wind", demonstrating the versatility of her repertoire.
-The publication also praised the added value of the graphical material, which included a biography and "rare photos" of the artist, offering fans a comprehensive overview of the fascinating entertainer's career.
+RPM described the album as a "3 record set containing 40 of Marlene's exceptional German-language hits" with "bio and rare pics of fascinating entertainer".

 In a 1970 issue, Saturday Review featured the album in its section dedicated to record releases, recommending it as "a wonderful evening with the incredible Dietrich" and highlighting that it included 34 songs such as "Naughty Little Lola", "Falling in Love Again", and "Lili Marlene".